If you studied an undergraduate course or a PgDip/PgCert at the University, you may be eligible for a £1,000 discount on PG tuition fees.

 Entry to this course is highly competitive: applicants are expected to achieve, or already have, the course entry requirements detailed below.

-Selection for interview will be made on the basis of your application, including the project proposal, the reference, and the supporting written statement.
+Selection for interview will be made on the basis of your application, including the project proposal and the supporting written statement.

 The course seeks to recruit students from diverse socio-economic and cultural backgrounds, and welcomes applications from mature students.